ChrBlo/PetMazeMadness/README.md

 Guide your pet through dangerous mazes using your device's motion sensors.
 Start the game by pressing "STARTA" on the main menu.
 Tilt your device in ALL different directions guide the pet through the maze to the house.
-Avoid red walls - they explode and your pet will die a horrible death! 💀
+Avoid dangers - your pet will die a horrible death! 💀

 ## Repository
 This project can be found here: https://github.com/ChrBlo/PetMazeMadness